mongodb/docs/source/reference/commands.rst

    db.$cmd.findOne( {isMaster: 1} )

-The JavaScript shell (i.e. :option:`mongo`,) provides a helper method for running commands.
+The JavaScript shell (i.e. :program:`mongo`,) provides a helper method for running commands.
 Thus, you can also run the above command like so:

 .. code-block:: javascript